andy-shev/iotools/README.md

 * `CMAKE_INSTALL_PREFIX` - Defaults to /usr/local.

+* `INSTALL_LINKS` - If set to ON (or 1, etc.), command symlinks to the binary are created during install.
+This is the default.

 * `STATIC` - If set to ON (or 1, etc.), the binary is linked statically.
 This is the default.